 AWeber Plans and Pricing:

-There are two different options available.
-AWeber's free plan supports up to 500 subscribers and 3000 email sends per month but lacks some optimization and other features.
+There are several different options available.
+AWeber’s free plan includes up to 2,500 newsletters per month, one landing page, and a website builder but lacks some optimization and other features.

 Unlike Mailchimp, Aweber is built with automation in mind.